 The Department is broadly based in the clinical disciplines and has representation from virtually all of the major areas of Ophthalmology within the context of a universal health care system.
-The staff in all of our areas are highly experienced individuals who are devoted both to quality clinical care and teaching programmes.
-In addition, the UBC Department has an active group of 30 basic scientists who provide a very strong underpinning for research activities in all of the clinical fellowship programmes.
+The staff in all of our areas are highly experienced individuals who are devoted both to quality clinical care and teaching programs.
+In addition, the UBC Department has an active group of 30 basic scientists who provide a very strong underpinning for research activities in all of the clinical fellowship programs.

 All of our fellowships have an active hands-on role in teaching, health care delivery and research.

 The facilities of the Faculty of Medicine and the science available through the University allow for a broad range of academic involvement of all fellows.

 A Fellow is a post-medical doctor trainee who is pursuing further clinical or research training in their own specialty which will not be evaluated by the Royal College of Physicians and Surgeons of Canada.
 The candidate will, upon successful completion of the fellowship, be presented with a certificate or letter of recognition of their achievement.

 The Fellowship should be able to meet the educational goals of both the applicant and of the faculty members offering the fellowship.

 Generally, fellowships run from July 1 through June 30, and are nonfunded.
 Occasionally, research or other grants, may help supplement funds.
 Shorter periods of study occasionally can be arranged.

 - All applicants must be licensed medical practitioners.